AminTaheri23/DeepLearnig-Notes-AndrewNg-Course/Deep Learning Specialization Courses 3,4,5.md

 there is no correlation between one hot encoded words. so we can not generalize well.

-we try featurized word embeddings.
+we try featured word embeddings.

 <img src="Deep Learning Specialization Courses 3,4,5.assets/image-20200827134034899.png" alt="image-20200827134034899" style="zoom:50%;" />